 WHAT MATERIAL DO YOU ACCEPT?

-The Mills Archive collects historical and contemporary material on traditional mills and milling.
-Traditional mills include mills, similar structures and industrial processes that usually were powered by wind, water, muscle or steam.
-Milling includes millwrighting and the place of the mill in social and economic as well as technological and architectural history.
+The archive collects historical and contemporary material on mills and milling, including millwrighting and the place of the mill in social as well as technological and architectural history.

 WHAT WILL YOU DO WITH MY DONATED MATERIAL?